This page is for LLM agents

 Sharing a local plan remotely

-# Push a local plan to hence.run
+# Publish a local plan to hence.run

-hence plan push plan.spl
+hence remote new plan.spl

 # Output: https://hence.run/p/abc123def456